VladimirKadlec/similar_images/README.md

 - The vectors are quantized during indexing by the Faiss library to cca 16 x 8 bits.

 4. VGG16 vs EfficientNetB0:
-- The EfficientNetB0 is much faster and much smaller, the result from the experiments weren't satisfactory.
+- The EfficientNetB0 is much faster and much smaller, the results from the experiments weren't satisfactory.

 5. Is it possible to add new images to the index?
 - Yes, new images (feature vectors) can be added to the index without rebuilding the whole index.

+6. What about the similarity of texts?
+- See proof of concept of proof of concept in [Text_similarity.ipynb](Text_similarity.ipynb)